robot131/robot131.github.io/news/smart_car.md

 ## Task Description

 Our competition topic is aerospace intelligent logistics, and the task is transporting specially designed goods on a pre-built track.
+Fig.1 shows the schematic of the race track, and the smart car that we utilized is shown in the top left corner.

 <img src="/news/smart_car_imgs/road.png">

+#### Fig.1 The schematic of the race track and the utilized smart car

+As imarked,

 ## The Computer Vision Part